|Code 200 (Internal) | Code 200 Portal Page|

 GSFC identified several mission-focused significant environmental aspects and has developed objectives and targets to reduce their environmental impacts.
 Environmental aspects are elements of Goddard's activities, products or services that can interact with the environment.
 Each aspect has a corresponding environmental impact, a change to the environment, whether adverse or beneficial, resulting from NASA's activities, products, or services.

 GSFC's environmental aspects were determined in accordance with the risk assessment procedure defined in NASA Procedural Requirement (NPR) 8553.1, Environmental Management Systems to determine which aspects posed the greatest risk or benefit to the environment and Goddard's mission.
-The GSFC EMS Core Team performs an aspect risk assessment annually.
-The current high-priorities for GSFC-Greenbelt are as follows:

 - Ensure the appropriate NEPA documentation/analysis is prepared in a timely manner;

 - Identify the potential environmental impacts of a project so that they can be addressed and mitigated;